Fraserburgh: Football

-Fraserburgh Football Club is a senior football club that plays in the Highland League, of which they are the current champions, having secured their 4th title in April 2022.
+Fraserburgh Football Club is a senior football club that plays in the Highland League, of which they became champions for the 4th time in April 2022.
 Fraserburgh United F.C. is a junior football club that plays in the Scottish Junior Football North First Division.

 Cricket

 Fraserburgh Cricket Club was founded in 1862 and currently competes in the Aberdeenshire Grades Leagues.
 They play their home matches at Kessock Park.
 The club celebrated their 150th anniversary in 2012 and in the same year succeeded in gaining promotion to Grade 2.

-In 2013, the Club won the Bon Accord Cup for only the second time in their history with a close but in the end comfortable victory over Knightriders CC, thanks to a man of the match performance from Fraser Lawrance, bowling 5-6 off ten overs.
+In 2013, the Club won the Bon Accord Cup for only the second time in their history with a victory over Knightriders CC.
 In 2014, Fraserburgh Cricket Club gained promotion to Grade 1 by finishing second in Grade 2, meaning that they would play in the top tier of the Aberdeenshire Grades for the first time since 1975.

-The club were relegated to Grade 2 in 2015, and have remained there to the present.
+The club were relegated to Grade 2 in 2015.

 In 2018 the club won the Bon Accord Cup for a third time, in a re-vamp T20 competition, at Mannofield Cricket Ground, beating Gordonians.
-Chris Gospel winning the Man of the Match for his impactful contributions in the game.